-This is one of the nicest bok choy recipes.
+This is one of the nicest broccoli and bok choy recipes.

 It is a vegetable stir fry that combines bok choy and broccoli with seasonings that you often find in Chinese recipes – things like green onions, rice wine vinegar, garlic and ginger.